HanneWillems/PredSim-workshop-ESMAC-2026/S3 Orthosis/README.md

 This is required to make sure that `Predsim` uses the updated settings.

 ## Step 1.2: simulate effect of tibialis anterior muscle weakness on walking
 You can now run a simulation with induced weakness of the tibialis anterior, simply by running the `Predsim/main.m` script.
 Once your simulation is done, the results are stored in `PredSimResults\gait1018` (as explained [here](https://github.com/KULeuvenNeuromechanics/PredSim-workshop-ESMAC-2026#predsimresults)).
 If this is the second time you ran a simulation, the results are stored in files starting with `gait1018_v2`.
 If all went well, you can now evaluate visualize the resulting gait pattern in MATLAB and/or OpenSim.
 Follow the instructions mentioned [here](https://github.com/KULeuvenNeuromechanics/PredSim-workshop-ESMAC-2026#visualizing-your-simulation-results).
 Add data on dropfoot to the figure by running the `Plotting/plot_dropfoot_data.m` script.
+This data corresponds to the data shown in Fig. 1 of [Wiszomirska et al. (2017)](https://pmc.ncbi.nlm.nih.gov/articles/PMC5405572/).
 You should see the figure below:

 ![picture](Plotting/Fig1.png)

-Red line: healthy simulation.
+Red line: healthy simulation.<br>
 Yellow line: simulation with imposed weakness of the tibialis anterior.

 **bug fixing**: if you get an error saying `'update_settings' is not found in the current folder or on the MATLAB path`, run the script called `set_up_paths.m`.
 See [explanation](https://github.com/KULeuvenNeuromechanics/PredSim-workshop-ESMAC-2026#getting-started-with-one-of-the-cases) for more details.